colinhacks/zod/README.md

 */
 ```

 > Important limitation: deep partials only work as expected in hierarchies of object schemas.
-It also can't be used on recursive schemas currently, since creating a recursive schema requires casting to the generic `ZodType` type (which doesn't include all the methods of the `ZodObject` class).
+It also can't be used on recursive schemas currently, since creating a recursive schema requires casting to the generic `ZodSchema` type (which doesn't include all the methods of the `ZodObject` class).
 Currently an improved version of Zod is under development that will have better support for recursive schemas.

 #### Unknown keys